 Making Orthotics More Affordable

 n’t a cheap solution.
 Sometimes, insurance will cover your custom orthotics.
 But other time, you may have to pay out of pocket for these devices.
 That’s where a Health Savings Account can help make your orthotics more affordable.

-If you open a Health Savings Account (HSA), you can set aside pre-tax dollars, then use the funds to cover medical expenses like orthotics.
-The bad news is, funds typically can't be carried over from one year to the next.
-But the good news is, if you have an HSA account you can use those funds at any point in the year to cover the cost of your orthotics.
+If you open a Health Savings Account (HSA), you can set aside pre-tax dollars to cover the expense of orthotics.
+The bad news is, you can't carry over funds from one year to the next.
+But the good news is that you can use HSA funds at any point in the year to cover the cost of your orthotics.

 Custom Orthotics vs. Lower Tech Inserts

-While you see the risks of choosing the wrong kinds of insoles, proper orthotics can do more than just prevent injury.
-Because a custom orthotic is a prescription shoe insert, crafted from a mold of your own foot, they are constructed alongside a thorough gait analysis--both visual and digital.
-In this way, as your orthotics are built, we can also assess the improper motion of the foot while you walk.
+Now you see the risks of choosing the wrong kinds of insoles.
+But proper orthotics do more than prevent injury.
+Because custom orthotics are prescription shoe inserts.
+They're crafted from a mold of your own foot.
+So your fitting process includes a thorough gait analysis--both visual and digital.
+In this way, as I build your orthotics, I assess the improper motion of the foot while you walk.